top of page

 Breath deeply.
 Three, two, one...
 Ok, I’ve calmed down now.
 Now, to the romance.

 The lovey-dovey stuff did not bother me, to be honest.
 I thought it was well done.
 Romance is definitely not a big part of the book, but it is present.
 Ellie does have a long-term, on-again-off-again relationship in the book.
 It shows how much she sucks at personal relationships.
 The movie merges two characters into one and uses this romance to tackle two important aspects of the novel: Ellie’s issues with private matters and her long journey with faith.
-It was really well done, considering the time constraint of the movie format.
+It was fine, considering the time constraint of the movie format.

 Have you read Contact?
 What do you think of it?
 Let me know in the comments.